comododragon/seikosha80/wiki/pages/The-Seikosha80-Project.md

 	- Some watchdog logic to avoid deadlock states;
 	- Voltage monitoring would be interesting to fully shutdown the device if battery voltage gets too low;
 - **Test other audio modules** (ongoing)
-	- The voltage that the breadboard prototype reached is the lowest operating voltage for the LM386.
-If I want to go lower, I need another module;
 	- Currently testing the NS8002 Audio chip.
-IT IS REALLY LOUD.
-I am studying how to decrease gain and how to adapt this module to the Revision 1c board;